-If you want to operate in the gift of prophesy reliably and consistently, you’ll need to dedicate yourself to the pursuit of these 3 disciplines: prayer, presence and persistence.
+If you want to operate in the gift of prophecy reliably and consistently, you’ll need to dedicate yourself to the pursuit of these 3 disciplines: prayer, presence and persistence.

-When it comes to the spiritual gifts, people often feel unqualified to use them.
+When it comes to spiritual gifts, people often feel unqualified to use them.

 They want to operate in all the gifts and they want to operate in the gift of prophecy, in particular.
 But they don’t know how to begin.